sharetribe/flex-docs/src/docs/concepts-availability/manage-seats/index.md

 of a listing.
 If the number of seats is set to 0, the listing will not be available at that time.

-In our templates, FTW-daily and FTW-hourly, the default seat availability of any particular listing is one.
-Providers set the availability plan and exceptions of their listing during the listing creation.
+In our Sharetribe Web Template, the default seat availability of any particular bookable listing is one.
+Providers set the availability plan and exceptions of their listing during listing creation.
 Users determine when their listing is available and when it’s not within the timeframes your marketplace offers: hourly, daily, or custom length.
 When modifying the template, you or your developers can enable more than one seat per time slot, either in general or for specific dates and times.

 If your marketplace listings happen at a specific time or place instead of at a repeated interval (e.g. concerts or events), you can set the